LEE COUNTY ATTRACTIONS

 The Stone Mountain system will offer 30 miles of challenging intermediate to advanced level OHV trails with nine stunning overlook vistas never before offered to the public.
 Many of the overlooks have rest areas and picnic tables for outdoor dining with unmatched views.

 Considered to be a “technical trail,” Stone Mountain is a “Blue and Black” rated system that will appeal to intermediate riders with families, but also offers challenges for the hard-core enthusiast.
 The system offers easy to moderate climbs with loops, allowing riders to branch off and test their skills on steep technical challenges.

 Want to improve your skills, or challenge your skills?
 Stone Mountain is the trail for both!

-NOTE: Pennington Gap is an OHV friendly town from sunup to sundown on Friday, Saturday and Sunday only.
-OHVs are not allowed on town streets Monday – Thursday.
-For a copy of the trail map CLICK HERE!
+NOTE: Pennington Gap is an OHV friendly town from sunup to sundown with a Spearhead trail permit, helmets required, and on marked streets from the campground onto N. Kentucky St. to Morgan Ave.
+East and West and Doris Ave For a copy of the trail map CLICK HERE!

 Need a permit?

 Permits are required to access any of the Spearhead Trails system.
-Try us out and get a Day Pass for only $15.00 or get an affordable $50.00 Annual Permit and have access to all of the Spearhead Trails year-round!*
+Try us out and get a Day Pass or an Annual Permit and have access to all of the Spearhead Trails year-round!*

 Permits are available at local retailers.
 Please remember that shopping local helps keep our economy strong, creates jobs and helps us build more trails.
 Call 276-546-4000 for a list of permit vendors in Pennington Gap or CLICK HERE to order an annual permit!